 Step 03: Make a label.
 I spray painted a piece of paper that I cut into the shape of an oval.
 Then I wrote on it with a white paint pen.

-My writing was a bit sloppy.
 And you’re done!
-I made a little bow and stuck it on there, too.
+I made a little bow out of some baker’s twine and stuck it on there, too.

 - Bed fort and reading together (or watching YouTube videos)